bmndc/nokia-leo/README.md

 If the newly packaged image is barely over 1/3 the size of the original image, it's a normal behaviour and you can proceed.

-## Part 4: Replacing the boot partition with patched one
+## Part 4: Replacing the boot partition with modified one
 1. Turn on your phone in EDL mode and connect it to your computer.

 2. Move the newly created `boot.img`, `unsigned-new.img` or `image-new.img` to the EDL tools folder and open a command-line window within it.
 From here type either of these commands depending on which image file you have: